-Seeing how much time you spend in iOS apps
+See how much time you spend on apps

-Customers can check the amount of battery used by each app on their iOS device at any time by going in Settings → Battery.
-That’s where you can also see how much time per day or week you’ve spent using apps on your device.
+You can check the amount of battery used by each app and also see how much time per day or week you’ve spent using apps on your device.
+Here’s how:

 1) Open the Settings app on your iOS device.

 2) Tap the Battery section.

 For each listed app, you should see a message showing the number of minutes spent on the screen.

-TUTORIAL: 12 ways to save battery life on iPhone
+Related: 40+ ways to save battery on iPhone

 Now you can see how long each app has been open or running in the background.
 For the sake of clarity, screen time indicates the time an app has spent running in the foreground while the display was turned on, regardless of whether or not it was actively used.